Foreman overview and concepts

 Product

-Promote (a Content View)
+Promote (a content view)

 The act of moving a content view from one lifecycle environment to another.
+For more information, see Promoting a content view in Managing content.

-Provisioning Template
+Provisioning

-Publish (a Content View)
+Publish (a content view)

 The act of making a content view version available in a lifecycle environment and usable by hosts.